 Method Description Automated installation using the VCS Use response files to perform unattended response files installations.
-You can generate a response file in one of the following ways: ■ Use the automatically generated response file after a successful installation. ■ Use the -makeresponsefile option to create a response file.
-Manual installation using the Linux You can install VCS using the operating system commands and utilities commands like rpm -i on Solaris 10 or pkg on Solaris 11 and then manually configure VCS as described in the section on Manual installation.
+You can generate a response file in one of the following ways: Use the automatically generated response file after a successful installation.
+Use the -makeresponsefile option to create a response file.
+Manual installation using the Linux You can install VCS using the Linux operating commands and utilities system commands like rpm -i and then manually configure VCS as described in the section on Manual installation.
+You can also install VCS using the Kickstart utility for RHEL.

-for RHEL.

-You can also install VCS using the Kickstart utility

-Table 3-1 VCS installation methods (continued)
+VCS installation methods (continued) Table 3-1